Transceiver and Cable Self-qualification with Cumulus Linux

 cumulus@switch~$ sudo ethtool –m swp<id>

 The following commands indicate error and drop counters occurred during and after the test:

 cumulus@switch~$ sudo ethtool -S swp<id> | grep -i error HwIfInDot3LengthErrors: 0 HwIfInErrors: 0 SoftInErrors: 0 SoftInFrameErrors: 0 HwIfOutErrors: 0 SoftOutErrors: 0

-The following checklist and test plan constitutes successful results.
+The following checklist and test plan comprise successful results.